ashishshah1995/Spring-Framework/README.md

 # Bean Scope- LifeCycle of Bean

-1 Default scope of bean is singleton
+1  Singleton - Default scope of bean

-2 Prototype - create new bean instance for each container req
+2 Prototype - Create new bean instance for each container req

 3 Request, session and global are scoped for HTTP web apps.